The ultimate policy for everyone involved.

 Three parties are involved when it comes to probate bonds.
 First, the fiduciary takes out the bond for coverage if they fail to perform their duties.
 It also involves those better protected by the bond, the beneficiaries.
 And finally, the surety bond company guarantees that the fiduciary will perform their duties lawfully and ethically.
 In the end, it’s about peace of mind for the beneficiaries that no matter what, the estate and assets of the deceased are properly managed and distributed.

 Types of claims fiduciaries may face.

 When dealing with the will and estate of the deceased, fiduciaries have many responsibilities while managing those finances.
 For example, if a fiduciary had the estate and assets inaccurately appraised, the beneficiaries could file a claim.
 Or, for instance, if a beneficiary was listed but was not contacted or paid inheritances, the fiduciary failed in their duties and could be held liable.
-Because of the high stakes involved in managing someone else’s estate and assets, having a probate bond gives beneficiaries peace of mind and protection.
+Because of the high stakes involved in managing someone else’s estate and assets, having a probate bond gives beneficiaries better coverage.

 What makes probate bonds unique.